llafuente/noboxout-orm/README.markdown

     false, no export relations
     Array, list of relations to be included.

-* $fetch (Array relations = null) -> Work
+* $fetch ([Array relations = null,] Function callback) -> Work

-  retrieve relations.
+  Retrieve relations.

   relations
-    relations null, all
+    null, retrieve all relations
-    relations array, list of them to be included.
+    Array, white-list of relation to be fetched.

+  Note $fetch does not receive/return a work, a callback must be provided.

 ## <a name="defining-relations"></a>Define relations